-Enjoy A Lush Ryegrass Winter Lawn During The Best Months To Be Outdoors
+Enjoy A Beautiful Ryegrass Winter Lawn During The Best Months To Be Outdoors

 During the high temperatures of an Arizona summer, a green lawn can feel like an escape to an oasis.
 But what happens at the end of September when the seasons start changing and your beautiful Bermuda grass begins its decent into dormancy?
-This article has everything you need to know about planning ahead and seeding ryegrass for a winter lawn that will keep your greenspaces green—and ready to be enjoyed—all year long.
+This article has everything you need to know about planning ahead and seeding ryegrass for a winter lawn that will keep your greenspaces green—and ready to be enjoyed during the best months of year to be outdoors.
 After all, great lawns aren’t just for golf courses!

 What Is Ryegrass And Why Does It Make A Beautiful Winter Lawn?